gosub-io/poc-pipeline/README.md

 by wrapping these structures.

 For instance, the layering stage will take the layout tree and the render tree as input.
 The output of the layering stage is a list of layers.
-Note that we have a wrapped layouttree, which in turn has a wrapped render tree which in turn has a wrapped DOM document.
+Note that we have a wrapped layout tree, which in turn has a wrapped render tree which in turn has a wrapped DOM document.

+# Data structure throughout the pipelines
+Note that each structure wraps the previous structure so it's always possible to look back into the previous stage for information.
+Normally, the layout list and dom nodes are important for later stages.

 ```
 TileList
     - layers: HashMap<LayerId, Vec<TileId>>
     - default_tile_width